pawmint/pawmint.github.io/_posts/2015-03-01-getting-started-with-the-gateway.md

 Now just do what you are asked for!

+The two following sections aim to control our Raspberry Pi from our computer through the SSH protocol.
+To understand the concept, you may read this: (http://openclassrooms.com/courses/reprenez-le-controle-a-l-aide-de-linux/la-connexion-securisee-a-distance-avec-ssh)

 ### Identifying our Raspberry s IP

 Once the system is installed on the card, insert it into the SD card slot on the Raspberry, connected to Ethernet network.